 The Johnstone Strait and Broughton Archipelago area has been occupied by the first peoples for at least 9,000 years.
 They have a rich cultural heritage that brings a real sense of history here.

-In recent years the Europeans have created another history that may only be 150 yrs old, but has had a real deep impact on the area.
+In recent years the Europeans have created another history that may only be 150 yrs old but has had a really deep impact on the area.

 The Cove’s first industry was a lumber mill and salmon saltery in the early 20th Century.
 It acquired its name in 1912 when the Superintendent of Telegraphs was looking for a north island community for the northern terminus of the telegraph line from Campbell River, this little Cove was perfect and became known as Telegraph Cove.

 In the 1920s Alfred Marmaduke Wastell, with help from Asian laborers, built a small lumber mill and salmon saltery, the lumber business prospered and expanded.
 This lumber was used throughout the North Island and helped create the villages and towns.

 During the second world war, the Cove was a relay station for the Canadian Military.
 Many of the old buildings at Telegraph Cove are from this period of history.

 For decades, Telegraph Cove remained a town built around a sawmill with the only way in or out was by Boat.
 In 1956 a road was built to the cove.
 By the mid-1970s, the lumber mill and salmon saltery were slowing down and tourists were beginning to find the cove, including sport fishermen.
 In 1980, Stubbs Island Whale Watching was launched, they were the first ecotourism outfit created to take people whale watching on the coast and they are still one of the best.